kerojosh96/Josh-s-Data-Structures-Hand-Book/Dictionary.md

 # In Memory

-In memory, a \[widget\] looks like this:
+In memory, a dictionary looks like this:

 ![](pics/dict.png)
  This is a simple hash table function which takes a word and uses the length and converts it into a number for hashing.
-Though this is just an example, it would not work well for any two words that are the same length.
+Though this is just an example, it would not work well for any two words that are the same length.(It would chain in this case)

-\[description of diagram\]

 # Operations

-A \[dictionary\] supports the following operations:
+A dictionary supports the following operations:

 * Because dictionaries use hashing algorithms,(in most cases) accessing a value in a dictionary as well as setting a value and deleting an item is Big O(1).
 The only difference would be in using some kind of iteration which would be big O(n)
 * A hash table uses a hash function to turn an element into a indexable value.
 If done properly this can allow O(1) access of an element.
 If two values have the same key and a collision occurs, the performance can degrade into O(n) as it chains multiple arrays of linked lists at each collided value.